Field Trips

 • If you are passionate about a particular trip, we recommend coming to Friday night sign-ups.
 Be there by 4:00PM.

 • Our event partner, the Bureau of Land Management, limits the size of field trips to a maximum of 25 people.
+Some trips accommodate less.

 Important Notes